 The infant fare will be 10% of the adult fare or 10% of the Avios + 10% of the taxes and fuel surcharge.
 The taxes and other fees vary depending on the route.

-Obviously this post is not fully comprehensive and is based only on my experience and research.
+Obviously this article is not fully comprehensive and is based only on my experience and research.
 Other insights are very much welcome.
-For further reading it may be worthwhile referring to this post from March which refers to another more general ‘flying with infants’ post on a US blog.
+For further reading it may be worthwhile referring to this article from March which refers to another more general ‘flying with infants’ post on a US site.

 There are two official British Airways American Express cards: